ShobhitSagar/Tower-Of-Hanoi/README.md

 ```
 Enter the number of disks
 4
-The sequence on moves involved in 4 number of disks in Tower of Hanoi are :
+The sequence of moves involved in when there are 4 disks:
 Move disk 1 from A to B
 Move disk 2 from A to C
 Move disk 1 from B to C